 - Russian (stress marks)

-You have a text in foreign language, but you are not sure whether it will suit your level?
-You want to quickly assess the difficulty level of reading materials?
+Do you have a text to read in a foreign language, but aren't sure whether it suits your level?
+Do you want to quickly assess the difficulty of reading materials?
 Word frequency counters on this site will help you!

-They will highlight words in different colors depending on their frequency rating.
-You will also see the detailed statistics for your text – how many words from different frequency intervals it contains.
+This tool will highlight words by color depending on their frequency.
+You will also see detailed statistics for your text (how many words from different frequency intervals it contains).
 You can analyze subtitle files as well.

 The word frequency counters are available for the following languages: